mtnlark/birdwatch/docs/contributing.md

 - An example of Python CLI development
 - A documentation reference

-If you're a dedicated birder who wants more comprehensive features, like adding media or tracking sightings in detail over the long term, you'll probably be better served by [eBird](https://ebird.org), [iNaturalist](https://www.inaturalist.org), and similarly full-featured birding apps.
+If you're a dedicated birder who wants more comprehensive features, like adding media or tracking sightings in detail over the long term, you'll probably be better served [eBird](https://ebird.org), [iNaturalist](https://www.inaturalist.org), and similarly full-featured birding apps.

 ## Questions?